The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Abstract

 \section{Abstract}

 We study the energy-momentum characteristics of the plane ``+''-polarised gravitational wave solution of general relativity in the Teleparallel Equivalent of General Relativity (TEGR) and the Symmetric Teleparallel Equivalent of General Relativity (STEGR) using the previously constructed Noether currents.
-These currents can describe locally measured by observer energy-momentum if the displacement vector $\xi$ is equal to the observer's 4-velocity.
+The current components describe locally measured by observer energy-momentum if the displacement vector $\xi$ is equal to the observer's 4-velocity.
 To determine the non-dynamical connection in these theories we use the unified ``turning off'' gravity principle.
 For a constructive analysis of the values of Noether currents and superpotentials in TEGR and STEGR, we use the concept of ``gauges''.
 The gauge changing can affect the Noether current values.
-We study under what conditions the Noether current for the freely falling observer is zero because this can be interpreted as the equivalence principle.
+We study under what conditions the Noether current for the freely falling observer is zero.
+When they are established, zero result can be interpreted as a correspondence to the equivalence principle, and it is a novelty for gravitational waves in TEGR and STEGR.
 We highlight two important cases with positive and zero energy, which reproduce the results of previous works with a different approach to determine gravitational energy-momentum in TEGR, and give their interpretation.